 Accidents can happen anytime.
 While you may not think of the airport as a typical place for an accident, there are multiple opportunities for mishaps to occur.
 Slick floors can cause a slip and fall, lifting heavy baggage can lead to muscle strains and sprains, and defective escalators can easily cause physical injuries.

-Where can I find the best airport accident lawyers in Chicago?
-If you’ve suffered injuries at one of the local Chicago airports, a personal injury attorney at Morgan & Morgan can help you with your case.
+Where can I find the best airport accident lawyers in Illinois?
+If you’ve suffered injuries at one of the local Illinois airports, a personal injury attorney at Morgan & Morgan can help you with your case.

 Our nationwide team of personal injury lawyers is well equipped to handle all types of personal injury cases, including slips and falls, worker injuries, and premises liability.
 Use the contact form on our website to schedule a free case evaluation today.